 Diane Selinger, PhD ; Clinical Psychologist

 As a clinical psychologist and mental health specialist Dr. Diane Selinger has worked with children and families with diverse challenges from a developmental perspective.
 Currently Dr. Selinger specializes in the treatment of Autism Spectrum and Regulatory disorders with special interests integrating parents and siblings in work with children and adolescents.
-As senior faculty at the Profectum Academy, she teaches advanced certificate courses in DIR and mentors candidates in reflective practice.
+As senior faculty at the Profectum Academy, she teaches advanced certificate courses in DIR-FCD and mentors candidates in reflective practice.
 In addition to her private practice, Dr. Diane Selinger is a mental health consultant and supervisor.

 Questions and Answers with Diane Selinger, PhD